jwhurley1/qmk_firmware/keyboards/gmmk/pro/rev1/ansi/keymaps/jwhurley1/README.md

-# QMMK Pro: Enable Encoder wheel to change the RGB of the side LEDs by holding modifier keys
+# GMMK Pro: Enable Encoder wheel to change the RGB of the side LEDs by holding modifier keys

 ## ​DEMO
 https://imgur.com/a/J3MLHbr